memfault/interrupt/_drafts/cortex-m-watchpoints.md

 }
 ```

-For example, let's enable one over the first 16 bytes of the `g_array` at address `0x200029a0` that we were examining earlier:
+For example, we can enable one over the first 16 bytes of the `g_array` at address `0x200029a0` that we were examining earlier:

 ```bash
 shell> watchpoint_set 0 6 0x200029a0 4